ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 const amount: BN = balance.sub(fee);
 ```

-Change the amount by creating a new _BN_ variable: `value` and assigning it a string value `"10000000000000000"` (.01 AVAX) as an example.
+You can change the amount by creating a new _BN_ variable: `value` and assigning it a string value `"10000000000000000"` (.01 AVAX) as an example.

 ```js
 const value: BN = new BN("10000000000000000");